 - PREHEAT OVEN to 400F/204C.
 Spray a small 7-8 inch/18-20cm ovenproof baking dish with olive oil or cooking spray

 - BOIL GNOCCHI: Bring salted water to boil in medium saucepan.
-Put gnocchi in boiling water, bring water back to boil, and lower heat to med heat.
+Put gnocchi in boiling water, bring water back to boil, and lower to medium low heat.
 Gently boil for 2 minutes.
-Drain gnocchi and set aside.
+Drain gnocchi or remove it to a bowl with a slotted spoon and set aside.

 - MAKE CHEESE SAUCE: Melt butter on medium heat in a medium or large saucepan.
 Add garlic and stir for 30 seconds.
 Add flour and seasonings, stirring for 2 minutes.
 Add milk (and cream if using), whisking until slightly thickened, about 4-5 minutes.
 Turn off heat.
 Stir in grated cheese until smooth sauce is formed.
 If too thick, add a bit more milk (but note that sauce will thicken further with baking and standing).
 Taste and adjust seasonings.
 Stir in gnocchi and green onions.

 - ASSEMBLE AND BAKE/BROIL: Spoon mixture into prepared gratin dish.
 Sprinkle 1/4 cup Parmesan cheese and chopped parsley over the surface.
 Bake for 7 minutes, then broil for 3 minutes to brown, watching to ensure it doesn't burn.
 Let stand for a few minutes (sauce will thicken more) and serve creamy casserole with toothpicks as an appetizer or as a regular side or main dish.

 - Make Ahead: Follow instructions above to boil gnocchi and make cheese sauce, including mixing in gnocchi and green onions.
 Pour mixture into prepared dish.
-Cover and refrigerate for up to 2 days.
+Cover in plastic wrap and refrigerate for up to 2 days.
 When ready to use, sprinkle Parmesan and chopped parsley over surface.
 Bake in preheated 400F/204C oven for 20-25 minutes.
 Broil for 2-3 minutes if further browning is needed.

 - Servings: Makes 6-8 appetizer servings, 2-3 mains, 4-5 sides.